-5.1.24 The expected annual housing delivery rates are expressed as a trajectory for the plan period.
+- 5.1.26 The expected annual housing delivery rates are expressed as a trajectory for the plan period.
 Appendix 3 contains the detailed housing trajectory.
 Planning permissions and sites under construction play an important role in delivering homes in the short term until the allocations in this Plan come forward.
-From 2020 and for every year throughout the plan period, the housing trajectory demonstrates at least a five year supply of deliverable housing land.

-5.1.25 Housing land is provided in accordance with the settlement hierarchy as identified in Policy ST1.
-Taking into consideration past delivery rates, analysis of historic trends and consideration of future windfall sources the Council considers a windfall allowance of 100 dwellings per annum (1200 during the plan period) to be justified.
-This has been identified from 2025-2026 onwards, and included in the housing supply.
+From 2020 and for every year throughout the plan period, the housing trajectory demonstrates at least a five year supply of deliverable housing land. - 5.1.27 Housing land is provided in accordance with the settlement hierarchy as identified in Policy ST1.
+Taking into consideration past delivery rates, analysis of historic trends and consideration of future windfall sources the Council considers a windfall allowance of 100 dwellings per annum (1,200 during the plan period) to be justified.
+This has been identified from 2026-2027 onwards, and included in the housing supply.

-Housing supply as at 1 April 2020 No of dwellings Housing Completions (1 April 2020 to 31 March 2021) 775 Committed sites with outstanding planning permission on both large and small site as of April 2021 6117 Outstanding 'made' NP allocations without planning permission 467 New Local Plan Allocations 3014 Proposed Allocations in Worksop Central DPD 625 Windfall allowance 1200 TOTAL SUPPLY 2020 - 2037 12,198
+Housing supply as at 31 March 2022 No of dwellings Housing Completions (1 April 2020 to 31 March 2022) 1,541 Committed sites with outstanding planning permission on both large and small sites as of 31 March 2022 5,995 Outstanding 'made' NP allocations without planning permission 438 New Local Plan Allocations 2,742 Proposed Allocations in Worksop Central DPD 635 Windfall allowance 1,200 TOTAL SUPPLY 2020 - 2038 12,551